-Another familiar face involved with Stage Fright is D’Amato go-to writer/actor George Eastman, here adopting one of an abundance of pseudonyms in the role of screenwriter, but the movie is a far cry from cynical, dead-eyed affairs like Absurd, favouring technical panache and visual storytelling over blunt, systematically controversial slaughter (though it isn’t afraid to go there either).
+Another familiar face involved with Stage Fright is D’Amato go-to writer/actor George Eastman, here adopting one of an abundance of pseudonyms in the role of screenwriter, but the movie is a far cry from nihilistic affairs like Absurd, favouring technical panache and visual storytelling over blunt, systematically controversial violence (though it isn’t afraid to go there either).
+In fact, if you’re able to appreciate its knowingly overblown, metaphysical fancies, Stage Fright strikes the perfect balance between artistic endeavour and blood and guts slaughter, beaming with the colourful allure of a dayglo Argento.

-It should come as no surprise that first-time director Michele Soavi was the one-time protege of Dario Argento, nor should it shock you to discover that Soavi acted as assistant director on the sublime giallo/slasher Tenebrae, as well as the hugely cavalier but charming Phenomena.
+It should come as no surprise that first-time director Michele Soavi was the one-time protégé of Dario Argento, nor should it shock you to discover that Soavi acted as assistant director on the sublime giallo/slasher Tenebrae, as well as the cavalier but hugely charming Phenomena, a movie which shares some of Stage Fright‘s erratic tendencies.
 He would also act as second unit director on the notoriously explicit Opera, another performance-based giallo released the same year.
-What we have in Stage Fright is an audacious, broadly appealing crossover which sees the giallo and its bastard offspring meld together to create a cacophony of brutal murder, beguiling imagery and the kind of ethereal unreality mastered by Argento.
+What we have in Stage Fright is an audacious, broadly appealing crossover which sees the giallo and its bastard offspring, the slasher, meld together to create a cacophony of brutal murder, beguiling imagery and the kind of colourful unreality popularized by Mario Bava and mastered by Argento.

 Such a tone is achieved by blurring the lines between fiction and reality, giving us a performance within a performance.
-Much like Lamberto Bava’s rampant gruefest Demons, which acted as an affront to censorship hysteria by painting a gross picture of distinct unreality, the movie rides that tenuous line in-between, and in doing so unleashes all kinds of madness.
+Much like Lamberto Bava’s rampant gorefest Demons, a film which acted as an affront to censorship hysteria by painting a gross picture of distinct unreality, the movie rides that tenuous line in-between, and in doing so unleashes all kinds of madness.
+The horror-through-appliances sub-genre staked a claim during the 80s, the precipice of a new digital age inspiring an array of technophobe horror from Poltergeist to Videodrome.
+Here, the lines are blurred in a more traditional sense, the screen becoming the stage, the supernatural giving way to the tangibly illusive.

-The story is a familiar one: an escaped metal patient stalks a modern dance troupe who, under the tutelage of their demanding director, are preparing for opening night.
-It’s basically Michael Myers in a giant owl mask stalking a cast of underdeveloped and horrifically dubbed characters, but the storytelling is all in the visuals, which are often rather stunning, and the dialogue is never less than witty and self-referential.
-Sometimes the movie looks like an acrylic painting sprinkled with the neon cocaine dreams of the MTV generation — perhaps a byproduct of Soavi’s experience as a pop promo director for Bill Wyman of The Rolling Stones.
+The story is a familiar one: an escaped mental patient stalks a modern dance troupe who, under the tutelage of their demanding director, are preparing for opening night.
+It’s basically Michael Myers in a giant owl mask stalking a cast of underdeveloped and horrifically dubbed characters, but the storytelling is all in the visuals, the dialogue never less than witty and self-referential.
+The movie often resembles an acrylic painting sprinkled with the neon, cocaine dreams of the MTV generation — perhaps a by-product of Soavi’s time as a pop promo director for Bill Wyman of The Rolling Stones.
 Stage Fright is both erudite and vacuous, cheap yet blessed with instances of aesthetic wealth.
+It is full of contradictions.

-Italian award-winning documentary filmmaker Barbara Cupisti plays the movie’s final girl, Alicia, and her natural grace only emphasises the film’s dreamlike aesthetics.
-Visually, it is all very Argento, drenched in primary swathes and packed-full of technical prowess (there is even a moment in which one of the movie’s characters bows before a mirror to reveal another standing directly behind in a transparent nod to Tenebrae), but a lack of mystery and an abattoir of blunt and brutal deaths puts the movie very much in slasher territory.
-It’s an interesting hybrid — one of the most effective I’ve seen, in spite of the movie’s obvious budget restrictions — and is further driven by a wonderfully eclectic soundtrack that is one part pop fantasy, one part ethereal synth nightmare.
+Italian award-winning documentary filmmaker Barbara Cupisti plays the movie’s final girl, Alicia, her natural grace only emphasising the film’s dreamy aesthetics.
+Visually, it’s all very Argento, drenched in primary swathes and packed-full of technical prowess (there is even a moment in which one of the movie’s characters bows before a mirror to reveal another standing directly behind in a transparent nod to Tenebrae), but a lack of mystery and an abattoir of blunt and brutal deaths puts the movie very much in slasher territory.
+It’s an interesting hybrid — one of the most effective I’ve seen despite the movie’s obvious budgetary restrictions.
+The film’s unique mood is further driven by a wonderfully eclectic score that is one part pop fantasy, one part ethereal synth nightmare.
+Its sound design will stay with you long after the credits roll.

-This is one of a host of self-reflexive moments that puts the movie firmly in the realms of dreamlike fantasy, one that allows us to bask in Stage Fright‘s technical expertise and enjoy events on a level beyond the suspension of disbelief.
+This is one of a host of self-reflexive moments that puts the movie firmly in the realms of dreamlike fantasy, one that allows us to bask in Stage Fright‘s technical expertise and enjoy events on a level beyond our suspension of disbelief.
+Despite its cheapo veneer it’s all rather cerebral, expertly dissecting the boundaries between filmmaker and audience, between fiction and reality.
 “All the world’s a stage, and all the men and women merely players.”
-I never imagined myself quoting Shakespeare when reviewing what is essentially a cheapo splatter flick, but here we are.
+I never imagined myself quoting Shakespeare when reviewing what is essentially a sordid splatter flick, and rarely have those words been used so literally, but here we are.

 The movie’s finale is equally potty, featuring a veritable mausoleum of victims lined-up and positioned like mannequins in a boutique window, our thoroughly satisfied bird-man basking in his psychotic handywork.
-It is somewhat reminiscent of a scene in madcap Canadian slasher Happy Birthday To Me, the one that sees former Little House On the Prairie princess Melissa Sue Anderson arrange the corpses of her victims around the dinner table as she attempts to get the birthday celebrations going, but the often inspired visuals never allow affairs to become so grim in Soavi’s airy nightmare, and above the madness and macabre violence it is the snowstorm of feathers and strains of classical music that stay long in the memory, along with a killer whose very disguise belongs in the rich tapestry of a surrealist painting.
-By incorporating the lowbrow traditions of the slasher genre, Stage Fright manages to uncover art where there really shouldn’t be any.
+It is somewhat reminiscent of a scene in madcap Canadian slasher Happy Birthday To Me, one that sees former Little House On the Prairie princess Melissa Sue Anderson arrange the corpses of her victims around a dinner table as she attempts to get the deeply macabre birthday celebrations off with a bang, but the often inspired visuals never allow affairs to become so grim in Soavi’s airy nightmare.
+Beyond the madness and startlingly vicious acts of violence it’s the snow white blizzard of feathers and strains of classical music that stay long in the memory, along with a killer whose very disguise belongs in the rich tapestry of a surrealist painting.
+By incorporating the lowbrow traditions of the slasher genre, Stage Fright manages to uncover art where you don’t expect to find it.

 Ultimately, the movie is one that you experience.
 Its setting is more than just a cute plot device.
-Oftentimes you feel like you’re sitting in the front row of a real-life theatre, drenched in the movie’s striking colour palette as if burning under the intense glow of the coliseum spotlight.
-It is lavish and exuberant and often elegant, but dressed in enough grue to fulfil the needs of those unconcerned with such delicacies.
-It also features some truly divine photography and a sense of visual wit that would provide a shot in the arm to the flailing slasher genre, which by 1987 was truly on its last legs.
-Soavi may be more synonymous with subsequent features Cemetery Man and The Church, movies that would almost single-handedly continue the traditions of Italian horror during the barren 90s, but this underseen, late-’80s slasher should not be overlooked.
+You often feel like you’re sitting in the front row of a real-life theatre, drenched in the movie’s striking colour palette as if burning under the intense glow of the coliseum spotlight.
+It is lavish and exuberant and often elegant, but dressed in enough butchery and debauch to fulfil the lusts of those unconcerned with such delicacies.
+It also features some truly divine photography and a sense of visual wit that would provide a creative shot in the arm for the flailing slasher genre, which by 1987 was stumbling towards temporary obsolescence, the tween-led antics of the once fearsome Fred Krueger nailing the coffin shut by the decade’s end.
+Soavi may be more synonymous with subsequent features Cemetery Man and The Church, movies that would almost single-handedly continue the traditions of Italian horror during the barren 90s, but this underseen, late-80s slasher should not be overlooked.